Glazing (window): Double-paned windows

-Low-E Coating
+Low-emissivity coating

 The strategy to reduce radiation involves coating the glass with a low-emissivity (Low-E) coating, which reflects away much of the infrared light that hits it.
 There are two types of low-e coating.
 The first is Solar Control Low-E, where the intent is to block incoming solar radiation, which reduces heat gain inside the building and therefore the cooling costs associated with removing that heat.
 When installed on a double-paned window, the coating is placed on the inner face of the outside pane, and optionally on the inner face of the inner pane to improve insulating performance as well.
 This type of coating is most appropriate for cooling-dominated climates and buildings with large internal loads, where the goal is primarily to stop the buildings from overheating.

 In a heating-dominated climate, the second type of low-e coating is more appropriate.
 This is Passive Low-E, where the goal is to retain heat inside the building.
-These coatings don't block as much of the short-wave infrared light from the sun, but do block any long-wave infrared light coming from the inside, functioning as somewhat of a greenhouse.
+These coatings do not block as much of the short-wave infrared light from the sun, but do block any long-wave infrared light coming from the inside, functioning as somewhat of a greenhouse.
 These coatings are placed on the inner pane of glass, on the outer face if less solar heat gain is desired, and on the inner face if more solar heat gain is desired.
 Especially when combined with double-or-triple-paned windows, the R-values achieved with low-e coatings can be quite high, with a 3-paned window filled with argon with one low-e coating having an R-value of 5.4.
 One trade-off of low-e coatings is that while they are primarily aimed at reducing the amount of infrared light passing through the window, they do also somewhat reduce the amount of visible light passing through, and the building may incur higher lighting demand as a result.

 There are two methods of applying the Low-E coating to the glazing: Hard Coat and Soft Coat.
 Hard Coat is applied either in or directly after the tin bath in the float glass manufacturing process.
 This produces a coating which is very durable and inexpensive, as it is added during the existing production process.
 However, it is not as energy efficient and allows more infrared light to pass through than the Soft Coat method.
 The Soft Coat, on the other hand, is applied after the glass has already been manufactured and cut and tends to be clearer and better at insulating.
 However, the additional manufacturing step adds to the cost of production, and the coating will degrade when exposed to the elements, and so can only be placed on the inside faces of a double-paned window.
 Generally, solar control Low-E windows are soft coat and passive Low-E windows are hard coat due to the lower emissivity of the soft coat.